You’d like your Toshiba Canvio Basics Mac compatible. Or you’re really interesting in buying yourself a 1TB, 2TB or 4TB Toshiba Canvio Basics.

 Wait a few moments for your Basics drive icon to show up on your Mac’s desktop.

-On the Finder Preferences pop up window click the General heading.
-Put a check in box ‘External Disks’
+On your Finder Settings or Preferences pop up window click the General heading.
+Put a check in box ‘External Disks’.

 2. Open Disk Utility.